Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 By providing easy to use apps that connect riders to drivers, these companies have set the standard for ridesharing services.

-Moreover it have driven competition in the industry, leading to improved services and pricing for consumers in the context of the global ride-sharing market.
+Moreover, it has driven competition in the industry, leading to improved services and pricing for consumers in the context of the global ride-sharing market.

 What are the main drivers of market growth in the ride-sharing industry?